-We are committed to giving the people of Hull the opportunity to influence our work.
-We want you to tell us your thoughts and experiences and help us to commission the most appropriate and highest quality services for you.
+We want you to tell us your thoughts and experiences to help us to commission the most appropriate and highest quality services for you.
 Anyone can get involved regardless of their age, gender, ethnicity, health, religion, disabilities, or the language they speak.
 The NHS Act (2006) and Health and Social Care Act (2012) reiterate the importance of including local people in our work.

 We offer a number of ongoing opportunities for you to get involved, ranging from attending a CCG Committee meeting, completing a People’s Panel questionnaire or becoming a fully trained ambassador.
 You can give as little or as much time as you want.